 Session Chair: Cynthia Urda Kassis is a Partner in the Projects Practice of the law firm, Shearman & Sterling, and Head of their Mining & Metals Group.
 She represents sponsors/ borrowers/ lenders/ alternative financiers in project transactions worldwide, with extensive experience in the mining and infrastructure industries.
 She is consistently ranked a leading project finance lawyer by Chambers, IFLR 1000 and Legal 500.
 Who’s Who named her “Project Finance Lawyer of the Year” three times and also named her among the “most highly regarded individuals in the world” in project finance and mining.
 Her recent work includes representing Nevada Copper on its Pumpkin Hollow Copper Project (“North America Mining Deal of the Year” (2020) by IJGlobal) and Orion and Blackstone on Lundin Gold’s Fruta del Norte project in Ecuador (“Latin America Mining & Metals Deal of the Year ” (2017/18) by IJ Global).

-1:30 PM ET - There are Examples; How have and are Larger Sector Players Adapting?
-What was involved and were its goals achieved?
-What is ahead? - A Keynote Presentation
+There Are Examples; Are Larger Sector Players Adapting and How Have They Adapted?
+What was involved and were its goals achieved? - A Keynote Presentation

 Rio Tinto Iron and Titanium: Didier Arseguel: Vice President, Technology